In-context Pretraining: Language Modeling Beyond Document Boundaries: Experiments

 \paragraph{Model Details.} We take the model architecture from LLaMA~\citep{touvron2023llama} and train models across various sizes: 0.3, 0.7, 1.5, and 7.0 billion parameters, all with an 8192-length context window.
 Following LLaMA, we employ the AdamW optimizer~\citep{loshchilov2018decoupled} with parameters $\beta_1=0.9$ and $\beta_2=0.95$, and a cosine learning rate schedule.
 The 7B model is pretrained using 128 A100 GPUs across 16 nodes with a batch size of 4 million tokens.
 It takes 9 days to train the 7B model on our pretraining dataset.
 Due to the long context window of our models, we use flash attention~\citep{dao2022flashattention} to reduce memory consumption during pretraining.

-To perform the retrieval over our pretraining datasets, we construct FAISS big batch search that is designed for conducting efficient similarity search with big batches of vectors (typically 50M--100M vectors per batch).
+To perform the retrieval over our pretraining datasets, we employ the contriever model~\citep{izacard2022unsupervised} and encode the first 512 token of each document into an embedding.
+We then construct FAISS big batch search that is designed for conducting efficient similarity search with big batches of vectors (typically 50M--100M vectors per batch).
+Given each query document, we retrieve top 10 documents ($k$=10).
 We split the data in batches of 50M embeddings, the search step is conducted in each batch before merging the results using 8 GPUs per batch.
-The total search time is 6 hours with average search time per batch is 4,738s.
-More details are provided in the Appendix~\ref{app:index}.
+The total search time is 6 hours over 32 GPUs with average search time per batch is 4,738s.
+The document graph traversal phase requires 12 hours on a setup of 20 CPUs.